Do you want an awesome, amazing, mind-blowing marriage?

 “More often than not, those things are exceptions to the rule and not the rule,” Karst says.
 “Therefore, I encourage couples to make a plan.
 Make sure you set aside time during the week to talk about children, bills, meetings, etc. Just as you set aside time for these things, set aside time to be together.”

-If you are lacking in the creativity department, never fear.
-Karst gives these suggestions:
+If you’re lacking in the creativity department, try these suggestions for a mind-blowing marriage: